 Everything renders on your device with WebGL.
 The 3D engine loads once (about 0.7 MB) and is cached; no scene data is sent to a server.

 The scene is an educational visualization - circular coplanar orbits and exact integer ratios are teaching geometry, not a forced-eccentricity N-body Laplace integration.
+When you need session fit and limits, see when to use Orbital Resonance 3D Explorer.

 For a step-by-step walkthrough, read the Orbital Resonance 3D Explorer step-by-step guide.
 The Space 3D collection also includes a Solar System 3D Explorer for planet tours and a Kepler Orbits 3D Explorer for ellipse laws.